 Tom is a cloud infrastructure and operations engineer with 13+ years of platform operations and IT experience, and over 8 years of AWS cloud infrastructure.
 He has worked in companies ranging from startups to the enterprise.
 His areas of focus around serverless started largely on the operational aspects of building and running reliable serverless systems.
 More recently his efforts involve mentoring teams new to AWS and serverless, and helping them successfully adopt these technologies through training and education.

 Tom is also a leading serverless advocate in the DevOps community.
 He is a regular speaker at DevOpsDays conferences where he works to guide operations engineers in identifying and further the skills they need to be successful with serverless infrastructure.

-When not working, Tom can be found racing his ‘87 Buick Grand National at the dragstrip or sailing on Boston’s Charles River.
+When not working, Tom can be found racing his ‘87 Buick Grand National at the dragstrip, dabbling in photography, or playing with his cat Cinnamon.